hashgraph/hedera-mirror-node/docs/design/integrate-reusable-services.md

 - com.hedera.node.app.service
 - com.hedera.services
+- com.hedera.mirror.web3.evm, without the following files (they can be moved in different packages):
+  - EvmConfiguration
+  - Opcode
-- com.hedera.mirror.web3.evm.account
+  - OpcodeTracerOptions
-- com.hedera.mirror.web3.evm.config.ServicesConfiguration
+  - TracerType
-- com.hedera.mirror.web3.evm.contracts - all files except `OpcodesProcessingResult`
-- com.hedera.mirror.web3.evm.contracts.operations
+  - OpcodesProcessingResult
-- com.hedera.mirror.web3.evm.contracts.store - all files except the `DatabaseAccessors`
-- com.hedera.mirror.web3.evm.contracts.store.token
+  - MirrorNodeEvmProperties

 Apart from these classes, all unit tests related to them should also be removed.